“I would love to see a list of self-care ideas to try for increased well-being and health.”

-If you feel the need of some quality ME time, try to ask your loved ones for help.
+If you feel the need for some quality ME time, try to ask your loved ones for help.

 And please – don’t feel selfish!

-In reality, even a few hours of self care can recharge you for a WHOLE WEEK.
+In reality, even a few hours of self-care can recharge you for the WHOLE WEEK.

-The Ultimate Self Care Ideas List: 50 Ways To Tale Care Of Yourself And Boost Your Wellness
+The Ultimate Self-Care Ideas List: 50 Ways To Take Care Of Yourself And Boost Your Wellness

 Rain sounds, beach waves, soft wind, thunder (if you like it), river stream – any sound you love hearing has the ability to help your body and mind to relax.